A Guide to Pubs in Fitzrovia

 After a long day manoeuvring around the busy West End streets or a tiring day at the office, nothing beats an evening relaxing in your favourite pub.

-Park yourself down on one of the cosy armchairs in and take a breather after a long day of shopping or a manic day at the office.
+Park yourself down on one of the cosy armchairs in The Crown and Sceptre and take a breather after a long day of shopping or a manic day at the office.
 Boasting meal deals, free Wi-Fi and ‘one of Central London’s sunniest street terraces,’ this pub is a favourite amongst locals for a reason; after all, there is nothing better than home-cooked pub grub and your favourite tipple.